 The Bottom Line

 It’s important to state that there are no bad PA systems in this review.
-That’s because we’ve separated the wheat from the chaff and all eight products in this list will serve you well.
+That’s because we’ve separated the wheat from the chaff and all seven products in this list will serve you well.

 It was difficult choosing a winner but in our opinion, the Yamaha Stagepas 400BT, or indeed its bigger brother if you need more decibels, the Stagepas 600BT take the crown for their sound quality and versatility.